tacitknowledge/slow-light/README.md

 Allows one to proxy an interface with an InvocationHandler, the DegradationHandler, that provides a thread pool which constrains and slows throughput.
 Also can generate error responses and exceptions as pool utilization increases.

-Originally, something similar was used on Motorola MRC to degrade response times on integration points and introduce errors.
 Newly updated, it includes more flexible support for failure modes, checked exception handling, and general degradation configuration.

 # Dependencies